cta-observatory/protozfitsreader/README.md

 ```
 ### Multiple input files reading in parallel
 Reading multiple files in parallel is possible only for the R1 datamodel, sorting incoming events by their event_id field.
 For this use the MultiZFitsFiles class, still from protozfits.
+There is currently two syntaxes available.
+Either the
-The syntax is currently a little bit different than for the single file reading.
-For instance the following code reads two files in parallel:
+same one as for the iteratable File object (just iterate on a multifile object), or by directly calling the next_event() method.
+For instance the following code reads two files in parallel, in two different ways:
 ```
 >>> from protozfits import MultiZFitsFiles
 >>> multi_files = MultiZFitsFiles('/local/etienne/streamer1_20180427_000.fits.fz:/local/etienne/streamer1_20180427_001.fits.fz')